Dapplegrim: Plot

-Upon his triumphant return with the princess, however, the ill-advised king asks him that in order to marry the princess he needs to get rid of the ridge that prevents the sun to shine in his hall.
+Upon his triumphant return with the princess, however, the ill-advised king tells him that in order to marry the princess he needs to get rid of the ridge that prevents the sun from shining in his hall.
 Dapplegrim again says he can help, but the man needs to request even heavier silver and iron horseshoes.
 Then the horse jumps on top of the ridge until it finally sinks.
-Once again, however, the king asks something else: the man needs to procure an equally splendid horse for the bride, or else he will be killed.
-Dapplegrim agrees to help again, and this time demands for even larger horseshoes, as well as an assortment of things, for they must go to hell where another horse like it lies.
+Once again, however, the king asks for something else: the man needs to procure an equally splendid horse for the bride, or else he will be killed.
+Dapplegrim agrees to help again, and this time demands even larger horseshoes, as well as an assortment of things, for they must go to hell where another horse like it lies.
 After a number of adventures, Dapplegrim fights the hellish horse and defeats it, at which point the man puts the bridle on it and they return together, the second horse happening to be identical to Dapplegrim in every single detail.

 Yet, the king has still one more trial for the man: the princess must hide twice and be found, and then the man must hide twice and the princess be unable to find him.
-The princess transforms first into a duck, and then into a loaf of bread, but on both occasions Dapplegrim told the man, so he finds her.
-When it is his turn, the man, transforms into a tick and hides in Dapplegrim's nostril, and the second time into a clump of dirt hiding in between the horse's hooves and its horseshoes.
+The princess transforms first into a duck, and then into a loaf of bread, but on both occasions Dapplegrim tells the man, so he finds her.
+When it is his turn, the man transforms into a tick and hides in Dapplegrim's nostril, and the second time into a clump of dirt hiding in between the horse's hooves and its horseshoes.
 The princess is unable to find him, due to Dapplegrim not allowing her to come close.
 At last, the man and the princess ride in their horses to the church to get married.

-Translations
+Translations and adaptations

-The tale was published in a compilation of world folktales, by illustrator Katharine Pyle.
-The tale was also translated and published by George Webbe Dasent.
+The tale was published in a compilation of world folktales by illustrator Katharine Pyle in 1920.
+The tale was also translated and published by George Webbe Dasent in 1903.